miketromba/ip-to-geo-cli/Readme.md

 echo 'export PATH="/usr/local/bin:$PATH"' >> ~/.zshrc && source ~/.zshrc
 ```
 > **Note:** You may need to re-start your terminal after adding the script to your PATH.

-So that you can simplify the command to:
+Now, you can simplify the command to:
 ```sh
 ip-to-geo get-coords 1.1.1.1
 ```